 - Titanium requires 75 elite qualifying night

-It’s worth noting that “qualifying spend” is based on the purchases on your folios that are eligible for points accrual.
+It’s worth noting that “qualifying” spending is based on the purchases on your folios that are eligible for points accrual.
 This doesn’t include taxes or service charges, and typically doesn’t include spa treatments, tours booked through the hotel, etc. Rather it just includes room rate, select incidentals, and most dining and beverage purchases, though I find it really varies by hotel.

 The catch is that:

-- Marriott co-brand credit cards offer 15 elite nights towards status annually, so if you spread the $20,000 revenue requirement across 85 nights, that’s an average of ~$235 per night
+- Marriott co-brand credit cards offer up to 30 elite nights per year towards status annually, so if you spread the $20,000 revenue requirement across 70 nights, that’s an average of ~$286 per night (meanwhile if you spread the $14,000 revenue requirement for 2021 across 70 nights, that’s an average of $200 per night)

-What are the benefits of Marriott Bonvoy Titanium Elite?
+What are the benefits of Marriott Bonvoy Titanium status?

 Beyond the traditional Platinum benefits (suite upgrades subject to availability, 4PM check-out, etc.), what are the incremental benefits of Marriott Bonvoy Titanium status?